Configuration #

 Glaze can scaffold and wire Vite support with one command:

-glaze init my-site --vite
+glaze init my-site --preset vite

 This creates vite.config.js, package.json, and enables Vite defaults in glaze.neon.